chiefonboarding/ChiefOnboarding/docs/Integrations.md

 There are three types of integrations:
 1. An integration to trigger a URL on an third party service
-2. An "import users" integration, which allows you to import users from a third party to ChiefOnboarding (manually)
+2. An "sync users" integration, which allows you to import users from a third party to ChiefOnboarding (manually or through a background cron job) or update specific information to the user (for example, save an external ID per user)
-3. An "sycn user info" integration, which allows you to sync information from a third party back to your new hires

 ## Integration to trigger a third party url
 Here is an example of a manifest of an integration (in this case to add a user to an Asana team):